Stop playing to grow.

 Start playing to win.

-And play your own game.
+And design your own game.

 Are you a Founder-CEO of at high-growth tech startup with a vision to better serve your customers, not merely to maximize shareholder value?